Ang Chan I: The Cambodian Civil War (1516–1525)

-Battle of Tuol Basan
+Battle of Tuol Basan (1517)

-After Srei Chetha ascended the throne in Tuol Basan for three months, Chan Reachea raised 30,000 troops and besieged King Korn from Tuol Basan in 1516 King Korn and his army fled to the east to set up a new fort between Kampong Cham and Prey Veng province in Tbong Khmum district and established a new capital called "Sralop Dountei Pichey Prey Nokor".
-The first two are equal to (80m) and have a height of 15 cubits, equal to the height (7.5m) and have a total length (2.5 km), which is a strong fortress that is not easy to break.
-One year after King Korn returned to Chan Reachea and set fire to the capital Tuol Basan in 1517 AD, Chan Reachea and his army withdrew to Banteay Mernchey in the same year.
-The two opened peace talks, not war, to allow time to gather food and increase the army, which suspended the war for three years until 1520 AD, when the King Korn army launched an attack on Chan Reachea in Kampong Chhnang province.
+In 1516, three months after Korn ascended his throne in Tuol Basan, Chan raised 30,000 troops and besieged Korn, forcing him and his army to flee to the east and set up a new fort in the Tbong Khmum district between Kampong Cham and Prey Veng provinces.
+Kong established a new capital there called Sralop Dountei Pichey Prey Nokor, building a fortress 7.5 meters high and with a total length of 2.5 kilometers.
+With this fortress established, a year later in 1517 Korn returned to Chan's capital of Tuol Basan and set fire to it, forcing Chan and his army to withdraw to Banteay Mernchey.
+The two kings then opened peace talks to allow time to gather food and increase their armies, thereby suspending the war for three years until 1520.

-Battle of Kampong Chhnang
+Battle of Kampong Chhnang (1520)

-After the end of the three-year war (1517–1520), King Korn mobilized 120,000 troops and divided them into two divisions, the first division of which was 20,000 led by the chief.
-"Chao Ponhea Lumpaing" troops to set up strongholds in Samrong Tong district (now Kampong Speu province) and the second division of 30,000 led by the mighty commander of King Korn "Ponhea Kao" to cast Fortress in Chey Sour village (now Wat Vihear Sour, Kandal province).
-After gathering a huge army of 20,000 King Korn troops led by General "Chao Ponhea Lumpaing" left Samrong Tong to launch a pre-attack on Chan Reachea in Kampong Chhnang Province.
-Chan Reacha, named "Oknha Chakrei Keo" and "Oknha Vongsa Akka Reach", led 20,000 troops to fight fiercely with the sound of arrows, swords, spears and artillery roaring throughout the battle of Kampong Chhnang.
-The help of Chan Reachea, who was hiding in the forest, another 10,000 plus 140 elephant warriors behind the army "Chao Ponhea Lumpeang" of King Korn rushed out to attack the army.
-King Korn was defeated and fled to build a fort at Chaktomuk (now Phnom Penh).
+At the end of the three year peace from 1517 to 1520, Korn mobilized 120,000 troops and formed some of them into two divisions.
+The first division of 20,000 troops was led by Chao Ponhea Lumpaing and tasked with setting up strongholds in Samrong Tong district (now Kampong Speu province), while the second division of 30,000 troops was led by Ponhea Kao and was to make a fortress in Chey Sour village (now Wat Vihear Sour, Kandal province).
+With an army of 20,000 troops led by General Chao Ponhea Lumpaing, Korn left Samrong Tong to launch a pre-attack on Chan in Kampong Chhnang Province.
+But Chan led 20,000 of his own troops to confront them, fighting fiercely with arrows, swords, spears, and artillery in what became the Battle of Kampong Chhnang.
+Chan was bolstered by a further 10,000 troops and 140 warrior elephants who were hiding in the forest behind the army of Chao Ponhea Lumpeang and who now rushed out to attack Korn's army.
+Korn was defeated and fled to Chaktomuk, where he built a fort.

-Battle of Chaktomuk
+Battle of Chaktomuk (1521)

-One year after the war in Kampong Chhnang, Chan Reachea ordered two commanders, "Oknha Chakrei Keo" and "Oknha Vongsa Akka Reach", to lead 30,000 troops to attack Chaktomuk Fortress.
-10,000 army of King Korn stood guard to protect the area, led by General "Chao Ponhea Lumpaing".
-Chan Reachea's army, more than twice the number of King Korn's army, defeated the Chaktomuk Battlefield in 1521 AD, and Chan Reachea's army marched on Bati district (now Takeo province).
-Further, Chan Reachea later announced that all district governors in the Kampuchea Krom area must keep their troops neutral, otherwise he would fight to the death in this war.
+In 1521, one year after the battle of Kampong Chhnang, Chan ordered two of his commanders – Oknha Chakrei Keo and Oknha Vongsa Akka Reach – to lead 30,000 troops in an attack on Korn's new Chaktomuk fortress, now guarded by a 10,000-strong army led by General Chao Ponhea Lumpaing.
+But with Chan's army being much larger than Korn's army, they prevailed on the Chaktomuk battlefield.
+Chan's army then marched on Bati district (now Takeo province), with Chan later announcing that all district governors in the Kampuchea Krom area must keep their troops neutral, or otherwise he would fight them to the death.